 - Participants reviewed current experience with, and value of, specific cell-based therapies.
 Invited speakers Drs.
 Saud Sadiq (Tisch MS Research Center of New York) and Richard Burt (Northwestern University) joined 70 other leading researchers and clinicians who conferred on clinical trials needed to provide answers about which types of cells, which route of delivery, and which types and stages of disease, would be the most promising approach for treating MS.

-- A review of the findings and consensus on next steps will be published by the conference organizers, with recommendations to help speed the development of new cell-based treatment solutions.
-Read a summary of the conference
+- A review of the findings and consensus on next steps has been published by the conference organizers, with recommendations to help speed the development of new cell-based treatment solutions.
+Read about this review

 - In spring 2017, the Society formed a Work Group on HSCT in MS Management to discuss what is known and what we still need to know about HSCT, and provide guidance on information, resources and advice the Society should provide for people with MS, healthcare professionals and payers.